Skip to main content

 The Housing Affordability Toolkit is a quick reference for anyone interested in developing housing, particularly housing affordable to lower and moderate-income households, in the City of San Diego.
 The Housing Affordability Toolkit is intended to summarize and organize regulations that make it easier and faster for project applicants to produce quality housing in the City.

-The Housing Affordability Toolkit was created by the Housing, Implementation and Policy Team to draw attention to the City’s many incentive opportunities and to provide housing production resources in one place.
-This is not a substitute for the regulations and may not always match the regulations.
-Applicants should always refer to the San Diego Municipal Code when development and submitting development permit applications.
+The City Planning Department created the Housing Affordability Toolkit to draw attention to the City’s many incentive opportunities and to provide housing production resources in one place.
+This is not a substitute for the regulations and may not always match the regulations and applicants should always refer to the San Diego Municipal Code.

 Anti-Displacement and Accessibility